kiridharan/learngitbydoing/README.md

-# Git-D3-Viz Documentation
+# Learn Git By Doing

-Welcome to the Git-D3-Viz documentation.
+Welcome to the Learn Git by Doing documentation.
 This folder contains comprehensive guides for understanding and working with the project.

 ## Demo Video